Project Athena: History

 Wilson intended the project to extend computer power into fields of study outside computer science and engineering, such as foreign languages, economics, and political science.
 To implement these goals, MIT decided to build a Unix-based distributed computing system.
 Unlike those at Carnegie Mellon University, which also received the IBM and DEC grants, students did not have to own their own computer; MIT built computer labs for their users, although the goal was to put networked computers into each dormitory.
 Students were required to learn FORTRAN and Lisp, and would have access to 3M computers, capable of 1 million instructions per second and with 1 megabyte of RAM and a 1 megapixel display.

 Although IBM and DEC computers were hardware-incompatible, Athena's designers intended that software would run similarly on both.
 MIT did not want to be dependent on one vendor at the end of Athena.
 Sixty-three DEC VAX-11/750 servers were the first timesharing clusters.
 "Phase II" began in September 1987, with hundreds of IBM RT PC workstations replacing the VAXes, which became fileservers for the workstations.
 The DEC-IBM division between departments no longer existed.
 Upon logging into a workstation, students would have immediate access to a universal set of files and programs via central services.
 Because the workstation used a thin client model, the user interface would be consistent despite the use of different hardware vendors for different workstations.
 A small staff could maintain hundreds of clients.

 The project spawned many technologies that are widely used today, such as the X Window System and Kerberos.
 Among the other technologies developed for Project Athena were the Zephyr Notification Service and the Hesiod name and directory service.

 As of November 1988 MIT had 722 workstations in 33 private and public clusters on and off campus, including student living groups and fraternities.
 A survey found that 92% of undergraduates had used the Athena workstations at least once, and 25% used them every day.
 The project received an extension of three years in January 1988.
 Developers who had focused on creating the operating system and courseware for various educational subjects now worked to improve Athena's stability and make it more user friendly.
 When Project Athena ended in June 1991, MIT's IT department took it over and extended it into the university's research and administrative divisions.

 In 1993, the IBM RT PC workstations were retired, being replaced by Sun SPARCclassic, IBM RS/6000 POWERstation 220, and Personal DECstation 5000 Model 25 systems.
 As of April 1999 the MIT campus had more than 1300 Athena workstations, and more than 6000 Athena users logged into the system daily.

-Athena is still used by many in the MIT community through the computer labs scattered around the campus.
-It is also now available for installation on personal computers, including laptops.
+In 2006, SIPB, the student computing group at MIT, created Debathena, a set of packages of Athena software for Debian and Ubuntu.
+Debathena became the standard Athena release in 2009 but is no longer actively maintained.
+The Athena clusters around campus were permanently shuttered during the COVID-19 pandemic, although the Athena SSH dialups are still available.